cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://pastvu.com/">Pastvu.com</a> — View historical photos taken at a particular location on a map.
 </br><a href="https://www.mapnificent.net/">Mapnificent</a> — Choose a city on the world map, then select an address on the map and see what places you can get to by public transport in a certain time interval (range from 1 to 90 minutes)
 </br><a href='https://findfoodsupport.withgoogle.com/'>Find Food Support</a> — find places where you can get free food by address (USA)
+</br><a href='https://simon04.dev.openstreetmap.org/whodidit/'>WhoDidIt</a> — Click on an area on the OpenStreetMap to get a list of nicknames of users who have made changes on it (with dates).